ycarowr/UnityNetworkingAPI/README.md

 # Unity Networking API

-The repository contains a solution for networking in Unity made with C# with no use of Unity's built-in HLAPI components.
+The repository contains a solution for networking in Unity made in pure C# without the Unity's built-in HLAPI components.
 Please consider that this is a project made for learning purposes, so there are some limitations and a lot of room for further improvements.

 ### Objetives

-1. My main goal was to make two unitypackages, one for a client app and other for the server app.
+1. The main goal to make two unitypackages, client and server.
-2. Both projects will be starting points whenever a multiplayer prototype pops up in my head.
+2. Both are starting points for future multiplayer prototypes.

 ### Projects

-Here are the links for both unity projects with their networking functionalities:
+Here are the code for both unity projects with their networking functionalities:

 1. The [Client Project](/UnityNetworkingAPI/UnityGameClient).
 2. The [Server Project](/UnityNetworkingAPI/UnityGameServer).